Tennis-Cirstea beats Bencic to reach first Grand Slam quarters in 14 years | Sports-Games

 Tennis-Cirstea beats Bencic to reach first Grand Slam quarters in 14 years

-Cirstea becomes the oldest woman to reach the last eight at the U.S. Open for the first time.
-The upset is just the latest in what has been a remarkable run for the Cirstea, who had already delivered one of the big Flushing Meadows shocks taking out fourth seed and 2022 Wimbledon champion Elena Rybakina in the third.
+After 14 years of hard work Sorana Cirstea got her reward on Sunday, returning to the quarter-finals of a Grand Slam for the first time since 2009 with a 6-3 6-3 upset of 15th seed Belinda Bencic at the U.S. Open.
+Making her 59th Grand Slam main draw appearance and 15th at the U.S. Open, the 33-year-old Romanian's only other last eight appearance was at the 2009 French Open when she was still in her teens.

-Romanian Sorana Cirstea reached the quarter-finals of a Grand Slam for the first time in 14 years on Sunday after upsetting 15th seed Belinda Bencic 6-3 6-3 at the U.S. Open.
+After 14 years of hard work Sorana Cirstea got her reward on Sunday, returning to the quarter-finals of a Grand Slam for the first time since 2009 with a 6-3 6-3 upset of 15th seed Belinda Bencic at the U.S. Open.

-Making her 59th Grand Slam main draw appearance and 15th at the U.S. Open, the 33-year-old Romanian's only other quarter-final appearance was at the 2009 French Open.
-Cirstea becomes the oldest woman to reach the last eight at the U.S. Open for the first time.
+Making her 59th Grand Slam main draw appearance and 15th at the U.S. Open, the 33-year-old Romanian's only other last eight appearance was at the 2009 French Open when she was still in her teens.
+Now Cirstea becomes the oldest woman to reach the quarter-finals at Flushing Meadows for the first time.

+"Unfortunately in tennis, not all the work you've put in is always rewarded," said Cirstea.
+"So it's nice to work hard and also get the reward.
+"I don't think there is any magic thing or any key.
+I wish I had one I can turn it on and off.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)